IATI/D-Portal/dstore/README.md

 for simple tests.

-	../bin/import_bd_ug_hn
+	../bin/dstore_reset

+Will delete and reset the current database, IE create the table structures but it will be empty.

+	../bin/dstore_reset
+	../bin/dstore_import_bd_ug_hn

-This is a small script that clears the database and then downloads and imports data for Bangladesh, Uganda and Honduras.
-It's probably best to have a look at this script and see what it does rather than just run it blindly.
-This script caches downloads so rm the cache directory to update the data.
+This clears the database and then downloads and imports data for Bangladesh, Uganda and Honduras.
+It's probably best to have a look at the scripta and see what it does rather than just run it blindly.

-	../bin/import_full
+This script caches downloads in cache so rm the cache directory to update the data.

+	../bin/dstore_reset
+	../bin/dstore_clearcache
+	../bin/dstore_import_full

 This is another script that imports all IATI data from the datastore and will chug away downloading and processing for a couple of hours.
 Otherwise it does the same as the one above.

 It is recommended that you only import data you wish to use and be aware that these are just test scripts and will wipe whatever data